leechseed/_setsunadev/_1.01_EMIWU_ALPHA_BUILD/key_figures_RC3/8bakhtinahaa_author_and_hero_in_aesthetic_activity_bakhtin.md

 Summary: The designer's role is to construct the hero's world and the ethical implications of this construction.
 ELEMENT: SPACE
 KNOWLEDGE TYPE: TACIT
+CORE: NA-3402 Narration and Narrator Analysis
+TIER: Tier 2
+REASON: Examines the roles of author and hero within narrative aesthetics, aligning with narration and narrator analysis.
 ---

 - [1.
 Title: **Bakhtin's Author and Hero in Aesthetic Activity Concept**](#1-title-bakhtins-author-and-hero-in-aesthetic-activity-concept)